The catechism of the New Apostolic Church

-Anyone who reads the catechism of the New Apostolic Church (NAC), published in 2012, will find a lot of truth interspersed with old errors and false doctrines.
+In 2012 the first catechism of the NAC has been published.
+Anyone who reads it will find a lot of truth interspersed with old errors and false doctrines.
 These have not changed, but are presented in a “new dress” and are cleverly packaged.
 Those who do not study them intensively are in danger of being deceived.

 - hierarchically led by people who call themselves apostles,